 What are Reasonable Security Measures?

-When a property owner or manager fails to implement adequate security measures, leading to preventable harm, it might be an instance of negligent security.
-Property owners have a legal obligation, known as the duty of care, to ensure their premises are reasonably safe for visitors, which should include taking steps to prevent crimes and accidents that are foreseeable.
+When a property owner or manager fails to implement adequate security measures, leading to preventable harm, it might be negligent security.
+Property owners have a legal obligation, known as the duty of care, to ensure their premises are reasonably safe for visitors, which should include taking steps to prevent foreseeable crimes and accidents.

 Examples of reasonable security measures include: